dennyjj/scriptable/REAME.md

 #### (Optional) Trigger Shortcuts to call the scripts

 1. Open Shortcuts
-2. Set up the trigger, such as run the script when you leave certain places
+2. Set up the trigger, e.g. when you leave certain places / wifi disconnected
 3. Select Scriptable and then the script

 ### MTR Bus API Spec